Best Places to Have a Picnic in San Francisco

 A grass-covered earthen work fortification built in the 1870s, Battery East offers pristine vistas of the Golden Gate Bridge and the Pacific Ocean.
 Stake out one of the picnic tables located off parking area from Lincoln Boulevard in the Presidio and watch the curtains part on one of Nature’s most dramatic scenes.

-This quiet stretch of shoreline is the gateway to San Francisco.
+This quiet stretch of shoreline in the Presidio is the gateway to San Francisco.
 Opened to the public in the spring of 2001, the West Bluff and East Beach picnic area offer bayside picnic tables.
 From Marina Boulevard, drive past Marina Green to the Presidio; bear right on to Mason Street.
 Not only is Crissy Field famed as a windsurfing site, it also offers some of the most remarkable views of the bridge, bay and city to be had.
+Crissy Field is just one of many great places for a picnic in the Presidio.

 East Fort Baker